 B. FOIL Process

 Within five business days of the receipt of a written request for a record reasonably described, we will send a letter either making such record available, denying such request in writing, or furnishing a written acknowledgment of the receipt of such request.
-If you do not receive a letter within five business days, please contact us at (607) 865-6531 or tRecords Access Officer
+If you do not receive a letter within five business days, please contact us at (607) 865-6531 or the Records Access Officer.

 Please be advised that all electronic Freedom of Information requests are determined to have been received on the first normal business day after such requests are submitted.